 FAA and State Notification Requirements for Construction in the Vicinity of Airports

 Airport sponsors, local government officials, zoning and building departments, and contractors should be aware of federal and state notification and permitting requirements when construction is proposed on or near airports that are open to the public in Ohio.
-Federal Aviation Administration Regulations, Part 77 - Objects Affecting Navigable Airspace, outline the specific criteria for FAA notification.
-The Ohio Administrative Code, Section 5501:1-10, outlines the state filing and permitting requirements.
+14 C.F.R.
+Part 77 - Objects Affecting Navigable Airspace, outline the specific criteria for FAA notification.
+The Ohio Administrative Code, Section 5501:1, outlines the state filing and permitting requirements.

 The FAA Form 7460-1, "Notice of Proposed Construction or Alteration," is used for Federal Aviation Administration (FAA) notification.
-This can be filed electronically or by regular mail.
-A 7.5 minute quadrangle topographic map showing the proposed construction must be attached to the completed Form 7460-1.
-The Form 7460-1 must be submitted 45 days prior to the proposed start of construction.
+This must be filed electronically or by regular mail with the FAA.

 Additionally, a permit from the Ohio Department of Transportation, Office of Aviation, must be obtained prior to the start of any construction on or near airports in Ohio that are open to the public.
-A duplicate of the federal filing fulfills the state permit application requirements as set forth in the Ohio Administrative Code, Section 5501:1-10-06.
+Filing the 7460-1 with the FAA fulfills the state permit application requirements as set forth in the Ohio Administrative Code, Section 5501:1.

 The FAA Form 7460-1 must be filed for any construction or alteration of more than 200 feet in height.
 Additionally, any construction or alteration extending outward and upward in excess of one of the following slopes requires filing: